programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figure>

-Note that when using Plotly graph objects, you can supply a title using the `layout` argument, which takes a dictionary containing the `title` keyword and its value.
+Note that when using Plotly Graph Objects, you can supply a title using the `layout` argument, which takes a dictionary containing the `title` keyword and its value.

 Now let's create the same figure using `plotly.px`: